Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae: Results

-Given these results, there is solid ground to conclude that Planck temperature and polarization measurements at large angular scales $\ell \lesssim 30$ (especially E-mode polarization measurements) further strengthen the preference for DDE observed in DESI BAO and Type-Ia SN.
+Given these results, there is solid ground to conclude that Planck temperature and polarization measurements at large angular scales $\ell \lesssim 30$ (especially E-mode polarization measurements, see \hyperref[appendix:B]{Appendix B}.) further strengthen the preference for DDE observed in DESI BAO and Type-Ia SN.
 Indeed, by removing these, the preference is reduced, and Planck(no low-L)-based constraints behave similarly to ACT-based constraints.

 Last but not least, by comparing the best fit to the CMB angular power spectra obtained within the baseline $\Lambda$CDM cosmology and the CPL model for DDE across different combinations of data, I observe a significant difference in the fit of Planck data around the first acoustic peak in the TT spectrum between the two models for Planck+DESI+DESy5.
 These differences primarily arise due to shifts in the values of other cosmological parameters within $\Lambda$CDM, which for Planck+DESI+DESy5 leads to a best-fit spectrum that appears in notable tension with both Planck data and the Planck-only best-fit cosmology.
 This tension is mitigated when allowing $w_0$ and $w_a$ to vary.
 However, these differences are much reduced in the Planck+DESI+PP best-fit results.
 Additionally, my analysis reveals that for (WMAP+)ACT+DESI+DESy5, the preference for DDE is found even when including WMAP data around the first peak, or without CMB data at all.
 Therefore, while Planck data around the first acoustic peak in the TT spectrum might not play a primary role in strengthening the preference for DDE, they significantly contribute to the improvement in $\Delta \chi^2$ over $\Lambda$CDM observed in Table~\ref{tab:results} for Planck+DESI+DESy5.